ehdqkd616/ehdqkd616/README.md

 ### Rudy(Yeon-woo Kim)👋

 Hello.
-I am Rudy(Yeon-woo Kim) studying web development in South Korea.
+I am Rudy(Yeon-woo Kim) doing web and app development in South Korea.
 I majored in classical composition, choral conduct, and computer science at university.
 I love music and computers, and I want to do coding artistically.